Vyral/mcpherson-sisters/_posts/2020-06-15-q-how-can-i-spruce-up-my-backyard.md

 {% include youtube.html %}

-These four tips will help make your yard into an outdoor oasis.
+<p style="text-align:center">These four tips will help make your yard into an outdoor oasis.</p>

 We’re sharing some tips for sprucing up your backyard or patio space.
 During nice weather, this is the place where you hang out on evenings and weekends; it’s your outdoor oasis, so keep it clean and appealing with these tips: